 - Enhance the fun of current members while making new members go through experiences that current members had to endure.

 - Reduce anxiety or guilt about subjecting new members to mental and physical distress.
 Alcohol enables members who feel conflicted about hazing to temporarily suspend their moral standards.

-- Provide a sense of “insurance” against culpability by allowing hazers to point to their inebriated state as the explanation for hazing incidents.
+- Falsely provide a sense of “insurance” against culpability by allowing hazers to point to their inebriated state as the explanation for hazing incidents.
 The “we were drunk and things just got out of hand” defense seeks to obscure that fact that hazing is generally premeditated and systematic.
 Intoxication, however, is not a valid legal or ethical defense.

-- The withholding of alcohol at times from new members while current members drink serves to underscore the “privilege” of full membership, thus increasing the desirability of both alcohol and membership.
+- The withholding of alcohol at times from new members (while current members drink) serves to underscore the “privilege” of full membership, thus increasing the desirability of both alcohol and membership.